mqtthiqs/at-doc/docs/modules/time.md

 # Time

-!!! warning "This section is a **work in progress**"
+_Temporal machine_

 ![Screenshot of the Time module](../assets/images/time.png){.main-pic}

-_Delay_
+!!! warning "This section is a **work in progress**"

-Take some audio as input, and output it as-is... just a little while later: a _delay_ seems to be barely a musical device.
+Take some audio as input, and output it as-is... just a while later: a _delay_ seems to be barely a musical device.
 This is precisely what makes it an indispensable tool: like a stick or a rope, it can be a thousand things!